MegaDyneSystems/prism32/README.md

 - Default live streaming is off in the Python runtime (`Config.STREAM = False`), which avoids token-by-token redraw work on slow terminals.
 - Runtime memory files are small JSON/Markdown files and are consolidated automatically, for example top 30 command stats and top 15 error patterns in `memory.json`.

-The slow parts are usually outside Prism32: the model provider latency, local model inference speed, shell commands, package installs, compilers, network scans, or disk IO.
-On old hardware, Prism32 still stays usable because it mostly waits on those operations instead of doing heavy local compute.
+The slow parts are outside Prism32: the model provider latency, local model inference speed, shell commands, package installs, compilers, network scans, or disk IO.
+On old hardware, Prism32 still stays usable because it is just a task coordinator.

 For very very slow CPUs (sub pentium 1) or fragile terminals: